dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 The optional unit part can be used to define a new unit in terms of previously defined units.

-The `<unit-name>` is unique so there cannot be any other types or variables defined with the same name within the unit's scope.
+The `<unit-name>` is unique so there cannot be any other types or variables defined with the same name within the unit's scope (EDIT: Needs clarification and reason).
 For example, the following would not be valid:

 ```
 var m = 10;